The Best Dad You Can Be

 - Keep being a good partner to the child's mother.
 Reassure your partner that you are there to help and that you will both learn to be great parents together.

-- When mommy gets up to tend to the baby in the night, you get up too.
+- When mom gets up to tend to the baby at night, get up with her or suggest she keep sleeping while you tend to the baby.
 You can change diapers, burp the baby after feeding, or just keep the two of them company.
-These late-night moments are often great opportunities to talk to each other or cuddle with your baby.
+These late-night moments are often great opportunities to bond with your partner and baby.